lamini-ai/lamini-examples/prompt_engineering.md

 text summerization, conversational agents, data analysis, and more.

 For example, You can write a prompt like
-"What was the decision in Nixon v.
+`What was the decision in Nixon v.
 United States?
-Answer in one sentence."
-With lamini, you can get the answer from the mistral instruct model with just a few lines of code.
+Answer in one sentence.` With lamini, you can get the answer from the mistral instruct model with just a few lines of code.

 ```python